 David’s practice also involves assessing risk and devising strategies for risk minimization.
-David frequently acts in matters that require analysis of documents, witness interviews, expert witness development on economic and scientific issues, and careful assessment of potential liability.
+David frequently acts in internal investigation matters that require analysis of documents, witness interviews, expert witness development on economic and scientific issues, and careful assessment of potential liability.
 For example, David recently used the results of a wide-ranging internal investigation to develop a mock trial to test jury themes with focus groups before suit was even filed.

 David was born and raised in Dubuque, Iowa, and graduated from Loras College.
 Between college and law school, David taught math in the South Bronx through Teach for America.
 At the University of Michigan Law School, David kept busy as the Book Review Editor for the Michigan Law Review, the Executive Articles Editor for the Michigan Journal of International Law, and the Chairman of the Campbell Moot Court Board.
 After law school, he joined the United States Department of Justice as a Trial Attorney through the Honors Program, and was named the Rookie of the Year for the Civil Division.
-Before joining The Weinhardt Law Firm, David practiced at the Baltimore office of Hogan Lovells.
+Before joining The Weinhardt Law Firm, David practiced at the international law firm Hogan Lovells.